raacker/raacker.github.io_backup/_posts/flask/2018-01-06-flask2-your-first-flask-app.markdown

 Most of site have index page or homepage, like www.google.com/ or www.linkedin.com/.
 But the WWW part is just only base URL, not an index page url.
 The last part '/' is indicating index page and it's called 'end point'.

-Thus our URL is made of **Base URL** + **End Point**. (for example, play.google.com/music. https://www.youtube.com/channel/UCm6r_b2K5jn1JGkwDcwJXrQ (Ten second song.
-My favorite channel))
+Thus our URL is made of **Base URL** + **End Point**. (for example, www.google.com/gmail)

 And basically, accessing to web site uses GET request.
-I'll talk about HTTP request on next post.
-Flask's default request is GET.
+I'll write about HTTP request on next post.
+And Flask's default request is GET.

 {% highlight python %}
 @app.route('/')